xcart/xcart-docs/_pages/kb_en/multivendor/avatax_sales_tax_automation_usage_with_multivendor.md

 The addon {% link "AvaTax Sales Tax Automation" ref_6880bVvi %} can be used with X-Cart Multivendor:

    * in both the "Warehouse" and "Vendors as separate shops" multivendor modes;
-   * no matter whether tax collection has been set up as the responsibility of the site owner or of the vendors.
+   * regardless of whether tax collection has been set up as the responsibility of the site owner or of the vendors.

 Unlike X-Cart's {% link "Sales tax" ref_aJPK4DHN %}, {% link "VAT/GST" ref_Rzp45QlN %} or {% link "Canadian taxes" ref_hxmof6xX %} addons, AvaTax Sales Tax Automation can safely be used for U.S. multivendor X-Cart stores operating in the "Vendors as separate shops" mode in which the collection of taxes has been configured as the responsibility of the vendors (**Sales tax is the responsibility of**=_Vendor_).